Plugs, Wires, Oil - Now is the time!

 for every order over $70 placed online

-This is the first installment of Automobile Atlanta's "Milestones in Porsche History".
+This is the fourth installment of Automobile Atlanta's "Milestones in Porsche History".
 Starting from the seeds that sprouted the company and continuing up to the most current news on the happenings in Stuttgart, Milestones in Porsche History will cover the history of the company's road cars and race cars in vehement detail.
 If you would like to read all of the installments, please click here

 With money from previous projects banked, additional help from friends and family, a talented son, along with a great amount of will, Porsche decided to begin production of their own proprietary automobile.

 As Porsches first production model, the 356 broke a lot of ground.
 Obviously based on previous Porsche engineering exercises, the 356/1 concept, the type 360K, and the type 64, the production 356 carried forth the same basic design, the parts sharing with Volkswagens, aluminum construction, and aerodynamic styling.